Convertible bond: Markets and investor profiles

-The global convertible bond market is relatively small, with about 400 bn USD (as of Jan 2013, excluding synthetics).
-As a comparison, the straight corporate bond market would be about 14,000 bn USD.
-Among those 400 bn, about 320 bn USD are "Vanilla" convertible bonds, the largest sub-segment of the asset class.
+The global convertible bond market is relatively small, with about 400 billion USD (as of Jan 2013, excluding synthetics).
+As a comparison, the straight corporate bond market would be about 14,000 billion USD.
+Among those 400 billion, about 320 billion USD are "Vanilla" convertible bonds, the largest sub-segment of the asset class.

 Convertibles are not spread equally and some slight differences exist between the different regional markets: